SpotOnInc/asbestos/docs/setup.md

     return cursor if cursor else snowflake_connection().cursor(DictCursor)
 ```

-In normal usage, this allows us to write queries backed by Snowflakes auto-rollback handling that essentially follow this format:
+In normal usage, this allows us to write queries backed by Snowflake's auto-rollback handling that essentially follow this format:

 ```python
 with snowflake_cursor() as cursor: